 - Medical expenses necessary for the treatment of work-related illnesses or injuries

-- Income replacement benefits of about two-thirds the average weekly wage of the injured worker
+- Income replacement benefits of about two-thirds of the average weekly wage of the injured worker

 - Long-term disability benefits for workers who suffer catastrophic injuries or whose injuries result in death

-Although these benefits are available for all eligible workers, obtaining them is not always an easy or straightforward process.
+Although these benefits are available for all eligible employees via worker’s compensation insurance, obtaining them is not always an easy or straightforward process.
 In this situation, injured workers may find it beneficial to consult a workman comp attorney in York County.

-Speak with a York County Workers’ Compensation Attorney for Advice
+Speak with a York County Workers’ Compensation Team Member for Advice